 Here are the top 4 conflict-resolution styles to watch out for in your marriage.
-If you notice you or your spouse doing these regularly, it’s time to learn some new skills or consider marriage counseling.
+If you notice you or your spouse doing these regularly, it’s time to learn some new skills or consider relationship counseling.

 Perhaps you deal with conflict situations by giving in.
 The fight just doesn’t seem worth it, and you feel it’s always better to just yield to whatever your spouse wants.
 This might work to avoid conflict in the moment, and at the same time, it leads to marriage problems like depression and resentment.
 Relationship counseling can teach you ways to make decisions that accommodate both of your needs and wants, without leaving anybody short!